inspire-helsinki-2019/challenge/docs/signup.md

 Inspire Helsinki 2019 Data Challenge and the Inspire Helsinki 2019 event.
 The challenge teams are encouraged but not required to license their code and created datasets using an open source / open access license.

-## I'm interested, but don't yet have a team?
+## Interested, but don't yet have a team?
 There are two means for finding people to team up with provided by the Inspire Helsinki 2019 Data Challenge organisers: the [Spectrum discussion forum](https://spectrum.chat/inspire-helsinki) and a [mailing list](https://link.webropolsurveys.com/S/F7B2F6F30E8DE049) for people interested in